mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 inside of their own airlock door.
 After entering, most boarding parties place one or two guards at the airlock door of the ship they have boarded.
-Some close the boarded ship’s door but some – equipped with vacc suits or similar equipment – prefer to keep it open as an insurance policy, sometimes even barring it from being shut.
+Some close the boarded ship's door but some – equipped with vacc suits or similar equipment – prefer to keep it open as an insurance policy, sometimes even barring it from being shut.
 Should things go awry, the crew of a boarded